Posts Tagged ‘Mount McKinley’

 I just learned that my favorite climbing writer, David Roberts and one of the climbers I admire most, Ed Viesturs, is coming to National Geographic headquarters this spring to talk about their new book, The Will to Climb.
 Edelweiss gave me my copy for Christmas.
 I’m pretty excited and am looking forward to going.
 Also — and perhaps more significantly — Gerlinde Kaltenbrunner will also be presenting on another night!
 But onto my main topic…

 Not too long ago I was amused by a comment from Barbara Washburn — an alpinist and the wife of the late Bradford Washburn — in her book The Accidental Adventurer.
 She and her husband spent quite a bit of time climbing Mount McKinley/Denali around the 1950s, so she became quite familiar with it in terms of its size, mass and features.
-Later, when she and her husband made a pilgrimage to take-in Mount Everest, she quickly compared the two peaks and she sounded disappointed by higher mountain.
+Later, when she and her husband made a pilgrimage to take-in Mount Everest, she quickly compared the two peaks and she sounded disappointed by the higher mountain.

 While Everest is an impressive three-sided pyramid (in its most basic form), Denali is a mutli-faceted gemstone, with big walls, mini-big walls, numerous hanging glaciers and several knife-edge ridges.
 It’s complex.
-Like Barbara Washburn, w recognize Everest’s significance as the world’s highest point and Denali’s as one of the Seven Summits — the “roof” of North America.
+Like Barbara Washburn, we recognize Everest’s significance as the world’s highest point and Denali’s as one of the Seven Summits — the “roof” of North America.
 Both are big destinations, but Denali offers a bigger playground.

 It’s also so complex that it has a spectrum of challenging routes established.
 While the West Buttress (Alaska Grade 2: 50 degrees 13,100 feet) is acknowledged as the most conservative route, Denali’s temptations only start there.
 To get a sense of the range of challenges, I wondered what were the most difficult routes on the mountain.
 All but one are on the massive south face: